georgeerol/DeepLearningDroneSimulator/README.md

 ### Bounding Boxes
 They are a simple method of scene understanding compared to segmentation.
-In neural network, just has to figure out where an object is and draw a type box around it.
+In neural network, just has to figure out, where an object is and draw a type box around it.
-There are already significant open source state of the art solution, such as YOLO and SSD models.
+There are already significant open source state of the art solution, such as **YOLO** and **SSD** models.
 These models perform extremely well even at a high frame per second.
 They're useful for detecting different objects such as cars, people, traffic lights, and other objects in the scene.

  ![Semantic Segmentation](./misc/BoundingBoxesWorking.png)
-However, burning boxes have their limits.
+However, bounding boxes have their limits.
 Imagine drawing and bounding box around a curvy road, the forest, or the sky; this quickly becomes problematic or even impossible to convey the true shape of an object.
-At best, bounding boxes can only hope to achieve partial seen understanding which is why we use Semantic Segmentation in this project.
+At best, bounding boxes can only hope to achieve partial seen understanding which is why we use semantic segmentation in this project.

   ![Semantic Segmentation](./misc/BoundingBoxesNotWorking.png)

-A full convolution network(FCN) is used to train the Semantic Segmentation model.
+A full convolution network(FCN) is used to train the semantic segmentation model.
 It contains three encoder blocks, a 1x1 convolution layer, and three symmetrical decoder blocks.

  ###### Fully Convolutional network code snippet